Why You Shouldn't Feel Bad For Filing Child Support

 Enforcing jail time

 How many men can sit down with your child's mother and come up with a plan to make sure your child doesn't want/need for anything?
 Both parties should participate in financially supporting their children.
-If the father is doing his part than initially there is no need to file for child support.
-If he is a good father who you know is considered "cash poor" why not come up with an agreement that works for the both of you?
+If the father is doing his part than initially there is no need to pay child support.
+If he is a good father who you know is considered "cash poor" why not come up with an child support agreement that works for the both of you?